timmorrisdev/ms4-sea-and-shore-store/README.md

 - Add Product Review
     - If the user is logged in and has clicked to add a review to a product, the following form page will be displayed.
-    - The same form is displayed for a user to edit a review, pre-popluated with the review data being edited.
+    - The same form is displayed for a user to edit a review, pre-populated with the review data being edited.

     ![Add Review Page](readme_assets/features_screengrabs/add_review_page/add_review_page.png)